kuldeepldec/machine-learning-project/README.md

 To remove corelation with itself we use below function to put all the diagnol value to 0 diag(M)<-0

 To visualize the correlation between different variable we use below function.
-I have added my corrplot with readme.md as file name co.jpeg.
-Blue line show the variables with highest correlation and red show least correlation
+I have added my corrplot with readme.md as file name corrplot.jpeg.
+Blue line show the variables with highest correlation and red show least correlation.

 corrplot(M,type="lower")

 ##### We pre-process our data using a principal component analysis in caret package, leaving out last column classe.
 After pre-processing we use 'predict' function to apply pca on test and training data.

-preProc<- preProcess(training[, -60], method = "pca", thresh = 0.99)
+preProc<- preProcess(training[, -53], method = "pca", thresh = 0.99)
-trainPC<-predict(preProc,training[,-60])
+trainPC<-predict(preProc,training[,-53])
-validPC<-predict(preProc,validation[,-60])
+validPC<-predict(preProc,validation[,-53])

 Now use random forest to train the model on training data using classe variable.
 We have used randomForest instead of train function as train function takes more time.